alebeck/blowtorch/README.md

 # aurora

 Intuitive, high-level training framework for research and development.
-It abstracts away a lot of boilerplate normally associated with training and evaluating PyTorch models, without limiting your flexibility.
+It abstracts away lots of boilerplate normally associated with training and evaluating PyTorch models, without limiting your flexibility.
 Aurora provides the following:

-* A way to specify training runs at a high level, while having fine-grained control over parts of the training
+* A way to specify training runs at a high level, while having fine-grained control over individual parts of the training
 * Automated checkpointing, logging and resuming of runs
 * A [sacred](https://github.com/IDSIA/sacred) inspired configuration management
 * Reproducibility by keeping track of configuration, code and random state of each run